 Highlining a Horse or Mule

-Easy to use, the highline is the best way to tie comfortable tie your horses overnight.
+Easy to use, the highline is the best way to comfortably tie your horses overnight in the backcountry.

 How to Build a Lodge Pole Tent Frame